 GO OFF SEASON:

-Although the most popular times to cruise or travel the Caribbean and Bahamas are during the winter or holidays, low season runs from mid-April through mid-December, when accommodation drops to nearly half the price of peak season rates.
-Although it's advisable to avoid hurricane season during September and October, planning a Caribbean holiday during low season guarantees plenty of available hotels, cruise deals, deals on package rates, and a relaxed, tourist-free experience.
-Many local food, film and cultural festivals also take place during the spring and summer months, so doing a quick search for events makes it easier to plan your holiday around a unique, authentic experience that won't break your budget.
+Although the most popular times to cruise or travel the Caribbean and Bahamas are during the winter or holidays, low season runs from mid-April through mid-December, when accommodations drop to nearly half the price of peak season rates.
+Although it’s advisable to avoid hurricane season during September and October, planning a Caribbean vacation during low season guarantees plenty of available hotels, cruise deals, deals on package rates, and a relaxed, tourist-free experience.
+Many local food, film and cultural festivals also take place during the spring and summer months, so doing a quick search for events makes it easier to plan your vacation around a unique, authentic experience that won’t break your budget.